-From Billy Blue student to Graphic Designer & Animator at Yell Design.
+From Billy Blue student to Designer at Globally Awarded Creative Agency M&C Saatchi.
 Todd Watts shares his study journey and tips for aspiring Communication/Graphic Designers.

 What did you study at Billy Blue?

 What were you doing before you started at Billy Blue?

 I was studying at CATC (Billy Blue's sister college) and before that I studied Audio Engineering whilst working with my father as an apprentice sign writer.
 At the time I had no interest in becoming a graphic designer.